anitapeppercorn/Simple-Stripe-Checkout/README.md

 https://heroku-stripe-simple.herokuapp.com/

-To try, clone repo and setup a .env in /server folder and include items below. npm i and npm start in directory ..
+To try, clone repo and setup a .env in /server folder and include items below. visit this site to generate your stripe API key - https://stripe.com/docs/keys npm i and npm start in directory ..

 ``` text